 The results can be expressed in histogram form in different ways so as to establish a correlation between health problems and problems noted in the other domains studied.
+Figure 110 shows the result of an analysis, domain by domain, of four prisons with total scores lower than or near the threshold of 40 points.

-Prison P4 has cumulated low scores in the domains of health, water and sanitation.
-It is highly likely that the health problems are due to a shortage of water.
-Prison P5 has low scores in almost all sectors; this can probably be explained by serious overpopulation, which in turn leads to a water shortage and also creates problems in terms of waste disposal.
+Prison P1 has low scores in the domain of health and in those of water and sanitation, so it is highly likely that the health problems are due to a shortage of water.
+Prison P5 has low scores in almost all sectors; this can probably be explained by the serious overpopulation, which in turn leads to a water shortage and also creates problems in terms of waste disposal.

-Some preliminary conclusions can thus be drawn and, more important, a more detailed evaluation can be planned in the specific domains where problems have been noted.
-Action is needed as a priority in prison P5.
-This questionnaire can therefore help to prioritize the action to be taken at several prisons.
+Thus some preliminary conclusions can be drawn and, more important, a more detailed evaluation can be planned in the specific domains where problems have been noted.
+Action is needed as a priority in prisons P1 and P5.

-It should be borne in mind that more complicated checklists do exist, in which the various parameters are measured precisely and weighting factors are brought into play.
-For the purposes of this handbook we propose a simple checklist which can be used by everyone.
+It should be borne in mind that more complicated check lists do exist, in which the various parameters are measured precisely and more or less pertinent weighting factors are brought into play.
+For the purposes of this manual we propose a simple check list which can be used by everyone.